chromium/chromium/base/allocator/partition_allocator/glossary.md

   other metadata (e.g. StarScan bitmaps) can bump the starting offset forward.
 While this term is entrenched in the code, the team considers it suboptimal and is actively looking for a replacement.
+* **Allocation Fast Path**: A path taken during an allocation that is considered fast.
+Usually means that an allocation request can be immediately satisfied by grabbing a slot from the freelist of the first active slot span in the bucket.
+* **Allocation Slow Path**: Anything which is not fast (see above).
+  Can involve
+  * finding another active slot span in the list,
+  * provisioning more slots in a slot span,
+  * bringing back a free (or decommitted) slot span,
+  * allocating a new slot span, or even
+  * allocating a new super page.

+*** aside
+By "slow" we may mean something as simple as extra logic (`if` statements etc.), or something as costly as system calls.
+***

 ## PartitionAlloc-Everywhere